gjcliff/Landmark_Navigation/README.md

    ```
    ros2 launch landmark_manager landmark_manager.launch.py
    ```
-4. Launch the Foxglove bridge to connect ROS 2 to Foxglove:
+4. Launch the Foxglove bridge to connect ROS 2 to Foxglove Studio:
    ```
    ros2 launch foxglove_bridge foxglove_bridge_launch.xml
    ```
-5. On the Surface Pro, open Foxglove.
+5. On the Surface Pro, open Foxglove Studio.
 Go to "Open connection" and enter `ws://<computer_ip_address>:8765` for the WebSocket URL.
 Go to Layout -> Import from file and select `luci_map.json`, which is available in the foxglove directory of the landmark_manager package.
 6. On the Surface Pro, start Touchegg:
    ```
    touchegg